According to ThinkwithGoogle, 60% of smartphone users have contacted a business directly using the search results.

 Standard search ads appear in search results with an “Ad” note on the left hand.
 You choose keywords for your campaign, set bids, create a headline, add a meta description and wait for searchers to become website visitors.

 Let’s discuss all the major pros and cons below:

 Standard search ads allow you to add keywords that are relevant to your business.
 You decide after which queries your ad will show in search results.
 You can also add negative keywords to tell Google after which queries not to show your ad.

 Another advantage of standard ads over dynamic ads is that you control your ad headlines.
 It’s you who should come up with an action-triggering headline and encourage searcher to visit your website.

-Search ads are perfect for service-based businesses (software development companies, medical practices, etc) who have fixed services and separate landing pages for each of them.
+Search ads are perfect for service-based businesses (software development companies, medical practices, accounting and tax preparation services, etc) that have fixed services and separate landing pages for each of them.
 You choose which keywords to bid on and to which landing page to direct the searcher.

 The main drawback of standard search ads is that it’s usually time-consuming.
 You might end up spending a long time doing keyword research and creating ads for each landing page.
 The process will be exhausting for businesses with hundreds of services and landing pages.